cognitiveclarity10-byte/python-mini-projects/Bitmap/README.md

 ## 🙌 Credits

-Inspired by the classic Bagels game from Al Sweigart's Invent Your Own Computer Games with Python.
+Inspired by the Bitmap from Al Sweigart's The Book of Small Python projects